fredcallaway/dissertation/README.md

 ## Getting started
 1. Install LaTeX.
 For Mac OS X, we recommend MacTex (http://tug.org/mactex/); for Windows, MiKTeX (http://miktex.org/); and for Ubuntu, Tex Live (`sudo apt-get install texlive-full`)
 2. Install the default fonts: EB Garamond, Lato, and Source Code Pro.
-The files are provided in `fonts/EB Garamond`, `fonts/Lato`, and `fonts/Source Code Pro`.
+The files are provided in `fonts/EB Garamond`, `fonts/Lato`, and `fonts/Source Code Pro`. **I am actually using this Garamond https://fonts.google.com/specimen/EB+Garamond **
 3. Personalize the document by filling out your name and all the other info in `frontmatter/personalize.md`.
 4. Build your dissertation with `build.command`, located in the `scripts` directory (e.g., you can `cd` into the main directory and then run `./scripts/build.command`).